AdobeDocs/workfront.sv-SE/help/quicksilver/maestro/records/edit-records.md

    eller

-   Klicka i ett redigerbart fält på detaljsidan för att redigera informationen.
+   Klicka i ett redigerbart fält på detaljsidan för att redigera informationen. <!--Your changes are saved automatically.-->

    ![](assets/more-menu-options-from-record-details-page.png) <!--ensure the options have not changed or been renamed-->

-1. Klicka **Spara ändringar**. <!--logged a bug for this - this needs to be "Save"-->
+1. Klicka **Spara ändringar**. <!--Eliminate this step when we release the new Details box in the table with the Details page.
+Add above that the saves are automatic-->